mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 singularity exec -B /path/to/data my-image.sif python my-code.py
 ```

-In summary, a common used syntax to run a program with Singularity is the following,
+In summary, a commonly used syntax to run a program with Singularity is the following,
 ```
 singularity exec [--nv] [-B <path-to-data>] <image-name> <executable-name> [source-code-name]
 ```